 Look at the owner reviews on our site, and there are mixed reports about the Up’s reliability.
 Most owners are very happy with their car’s dependability, but a couple seem to have been lumbered with somewhat more troublesome examples.
 What’s more, Volkswagen features in a surprisingly – and disappointingly – low position in the manufacturer standings of Warranty Direct’s Reliability Index.
 Having said that, the 2017 JD Power Vehicle Dependability Study, which uses more up-to-date date, is kinder to VW, placing it above the industry average.

 The three-year/60,000-mile warranty is about par for the course, but a little mean compared with what’s provided with some city car rivals.

 How safe is it?

-UK specs are yet to be confirmed, but we’d be staggered if the GTI didn’t come with exactly the same safety spec as every other Up.
-That would mean just four airbags – twin front and side – but the side ‘bags also extend upwards so they also cover the same area that a curtain airbag would.
-Systems like tyre pressure monitoring, electronic stability control and anti-lock brakes are provided as standard across the range, but autonomous city braking will most likely be a cost option, albeit a very affordable one.
-The Up earned the full five-star rating in Euro NCAP crash tests back in 2011, but the tests have become a lot more demanding since then, and we can’t be sure the result would be the same were it to be tested today.
+The GTI comes with exactly the same safety spec as every other Up.
+That means just four airbags – twin front and side – but the side ‘bags also extend upwards, so they also cover the same area that a curtain airbag would.
+Systems like tyre pressure monitoring, electronic stability control and anti-lock brakes are provided as standard across the range, but autonomous city braking is a cost option.
+Isofix child seat mounting points are standard in the back.
+The Up earned the full five-star rating in Euro NCAP crash tests back in 2011, but the tests have become a lot more demanding since then.

 How much equipment do I get?

 With limited power, the Up GTI isn’t exactly the ultimate hot hatch weapon, but it’s one of those cars you’ll absolutely love behaving badly in.
-Rev the unmentionables off it, throw it around, and you won’t stop smiling.
+Rev the unmentionables off it, throw it around, and without even breaking the speed limit, we reckon you won’t stop smiling.
 If you’re looking for a laugh and you’re on a tight budget, we can’t think of a better place to put your money.